 It is wisdom to connect the dots of the celestial bodies.
 It is wisdom to fear Him who made them, and foolishness is bound up in the one who despises (Prov.
 1:7).

-It is this wisdom in creation that led scientists to do what they do: “The works of the LORD are great, studied by all who have pleasure in them” (Ps.
+It is this wisdom in creation that led scientists to do what they do: “Great are the works of the LORD, studied by all who delight in them” (Ps.
 111:2).
 Belief in God did not hinder the study of nature; it propelled it!

 What is the wisdom of the trees and the seas?

 What does all this have to do with me?